Using the notebook bar

 Tabbed – In this mode, the bar is divided into tabs, where each tab displays a set of icons grouped by context.
 The context can also change depending on the object selected in the document, for example a table or an image.

 In the tabbed mode the menu bar is hidden by default.
-To display the menu bar, select the “≡” icon at the top-left position of the window and choose.
+To display the menu bar, select the Menubar icon at the top-left position of the window.

-Contextual single toolbar – Displays a single centered toolbar with context-dependent contents.
+Contextual single – Displays a single centered toolbar with context-dependent contents.

 The notebook bar cannot be customized.